cvilas/guidance/product/dyson.md

   - Be different (from alternatives.
 Don’t do a ‘me too’ product)
 - Focus on the benefits the product brings to the consumer, not on the technology
   - Vision and robotics are enabling technologies.
 They are not product themselves.
   - Customers may initially get excited about the underlying technology.
-But they wears away soon
+But that wears off soon
 - Set difficult challenges to solve with a new product.
   - Develop an ‘aspirational’ spec.
   - Easy = not worth doing (somebody else will beat us to it).